-Although navigation acts as a representation of the IA of a website it doesn’t ultimately need to be this (although that is one technique).
-It could be simply represented as a set of labels, and hyperlinks.
+Although navigation acts as a representation of the IA of a website, it doesn’t ultimately need to be this (although that is one technique).
+It could be simply represented as a set of labels and hyperlinks.
 More complex navigation systems may also require these label/hyperlink combinations to have a representation of hierarchy (maybe a parent or a child) and then a navigation element could be accessed from multiple places and be repeated.
-Pages may exist and not want to be listed on the navigation, a separate section of the website might need its own navigation.
-The mobile version might have its own navigation, different languages might want their own types of navigation.
+Pages may exist but the owner may not want them listed on the navigation or a separate section of the website might need its own navigation.
+The mobile version might have its own navigation, or different languages might want their own types of navigation.
 Some navigation could have a sub menu, some might not...

 As with any content modeling exercise, starting with a full understanding of your content and working from there goes a long way to being efficient in your decision making process.
-Working on paper, with post its or on a whiteboard first can also help save time in the long run, as your mental model can change as new information is gathered.
-I would also recommend that the modeling exercise is done cross functionally with a team of designers, developers and editors (at the very least).
+Working on paper, with sticky notes or on a whiteboard first can also help save time in the long run, as your mental model can change as new information is gathered.
+I would also recommend that the modeling exercise is done cross-functionally with a team of designers, developers, and editors (at the very least).

 It is recommended that, if you haven’t already, you read up on Topics and Assemblies first.